prakhar845/Customer-Lifetime-Value-Prediction/README.md

 Download the data: Download the "Online Retail II" dataset from the UCI Machine Learning Repository and place the .xlsx file in the project's root directory.

-Run the analysis: Open and run the Customer_Lifetime_Value_Prediction.ipynb Jupyter Notebook.
+Run the analysis: Open and run the analyze_data.ipynb Jupyter Notebook.